 - Kampani can provide a subordinated loan, equity (minority shareholder only) or a combination.
 Kampani will participate actively in the governance of the organisation.
 The representative of Kampani on the Board of the investee contributes his/her expertise and experience to the investment project.
 In other words, Kampani’s added value extends beyond the financing only.

-- The close cooperation with Alterfin (a Belgian social investor providing working capital such as harvest financing) allows us to jointly address different financing needs at once.
+- The close cooperation with shareholder Alterfin (a Belgian social investor providing working capital such as harvest financing) and a small number of other like-minded social lenders allows us to jointly address different financing needs at once.

 - Kampani takes a long-term (5-10 years) and flexible approach to investments, so that producer organisations can develop their business at a rhythm adapted to themselves and their environments, and together with Kampani, the most adequate moment is determined for divesting the investments to the producer organisation itself or to local financiers.